 Custodial Credit Risk - The custodial credit risk for an investment is the risk that in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-None of the City's investments were subject to custodial credit risk.
+All of the City's investments except money market mutual funds and guaranteed investment contracts are subject to custodial risk.